IQGeo/utils-devrel-samples/Documents/Platform/Basemap_Customization_Mapbox/Mapbox_Basemap_Customization.md

 &#8291;

-In the Configuration window for the Mapbox layer, a parameter named `mapboxStyles` is set and the above JSON is pasted in for the value.
+In the *Configuration --> Layers* window choose the layer referencing the Mapbox datasource and in the **Datasource Config** section, add a parameter named `mapboxStyles` and set its value to the JSON listed above.

 &#8291;